Best VPN for School in 2024: Troubling Teacher

 Cons:

-ProtonVPN provides both a free and paid plan.
+ProtonVPN offers both a paid and a free school VPN.
 It has good security features with strong encryption.
 There’s also a kill switch and a solid no-logs policy.
 It’s easy to use once it’s set up, and it provides clients for Windows, macOS, Android and iOS.
 The connection limit will depend on the plan you choose, though, which we’ll get to later on.

 What makes ProtonVPN unique is that it offers unlimited bandwidth, even on its free plan.
 It has plenty of servers to bypass school network blocks, though its network isn’t large.
 It’s capable of getting into all streaming platforms, too.